 *check the cables for condition.

-A failed battery is the most common cause of vehicle breakdown.
-Vehicle Battery failure symptoms No ignition lights on the dash panel when the key is turned to the "IGN" position.
-Try switching the headlights on ,if they operate brightly, this could be an electrical fault.
 Ignition switch on, dash warning lights come on, when you turn the key to the crank position the warning lights go dim and nothing happens.
 This could also be a starter motor or wiring fault.
-Ignition switched on, dash warning lights come on , turn the key to the crank position, nothing happens, but lights do not dim: Could be an electrical fault with switch, relay, wiring, or starter.
-Ignition switched on, dash warning lights come on, turn to crank position and you just hear a click from the starter motor ; Possible low battery volts, starter solenoid fault, or wiring etc. Ignition on , turn to start position and starter motor cranks engine over slower than normal; Could be a starter or wiring fault, but if this happens on a cold winter morning its a fair bet the battery is failing.
+Ignition switched on, dash warning lights come on , turn the key to the crank position, nothing happens, but lights do not dim: Could be an electrical fault with switch, relay, wiring, or starter motor .
+Ignition switched on, dash warning lights come on, turn to crank position and you just hear a click from the starter motor ; Possible low battery volts, starter solenoid fault, or wiring etc. Ignition on , turn to start position and starter motor cranks engine over slower than normal; Could be a starter motor or wiring fault, but if this happens on a cold winter morning its a fair bet the battery is failing.

 Vehicle Electronics : Computer fault codes particularly present in airbag module for low battery volts can be a sign of a failing starter battery For more information on vehicle starter faults see the table on our starter motor page Causes of Vehicle Battery failure Battery at end of service life : During its natural cycle material is transferred through electrolyte from one plate to another in each cell of the battery, this causes degradation until the cell fails.
 The battery can also fail due to internal short circuit.
 Most batteries are stamped with a date code and have an expected lifespan.